 About 7 miles and 5 hours.
+We tried this once on a very windy day; we'll try it again and hope for mild weather.
 We will visit two museums connected to Archer Huntington and see statues created by his wife, Anna Hyatt Huntington.

-The American Academy of Arts and Letters, which is next door to the Hispanic Society in the Audubon Terrace complex, is also showing an exhibit, The Invitational Exhibition of Visual Arts.
-The exhibit is open until 4:00 p.m.
-Here is a link to the exhibit web site : Visual Arts exhibit.
+The American Academy of Arts and Letters, which is next door to the Hispanic Society in the Audubon Terrace complex, is also showing an exhibit of works by newly inducted members.
+This exhibit is open until 4:00 p.m.

 There will be a somewhat steep staircase to walk up in Riverside Park and another hill to walk up at 155th Street.
 Admission to the National Academy is pay what you wish but you must pay something, I paid $1.00; the Hispanic Society and American Academy exhibit are free.